| November 2, 2025

 PRAYERS OF THE PEOPLE

-Gracious God, we come to you in prayer for the church, the world, and all in need.
+Gathered with one voice, we offer our prayers for the church, the world, and all who are in need.

-We entrust these prayers to you, O God, in the name of Jesus Christ, our redeemer and friend.
+We offer these and all our prayers to you, O God, trusting in your grace and unyielding love; through Jesus Christ, our Lord.
+Amen.

 PEACE